 What is CISM?

-CISM vs CISSP: What are the prerequisites?
+CISM vs. CISSP: What are the prerequisites?

-CISSP vs CISM: What is covered in the exam?
+CISSP vs. CISM: What is covered in the exam?

-CISSP Certification is based on 8 domains that emphasize on the technical elements of Information Security.
+CISSP Certification is based on 8 domains that emphasize the technical elements of Information Security.
 They are:

 The CISM Certification covers the governmental elements required for information security.
 They are:

-Aspirants of the CISM Exam need to clear the exam within 4 hours.
+Aspirants for the CISM Exam need to clear the exam within 4 hours.
 The exam consists of 150 multiple-choice questions highlighting the 4 domains.
 The passing score of the exam is set at 450 and higher.

-CISSP vs CISM: How to maintain the credential?
+CISSP vs. CISM: How to maintain the credential?

-CISSP vs CISM: How much cost will I incur?
+CISSP vs. CISM: How much cost will I incur?